-The main sector beneficiaries include the automotive, transport equipment, pharmaceuticals, medical devices, electronics, information technology, chemicals, food and agriculture, textiles and leather goods, FMCG as well as service sectors such as insurance, business and financial services.
+The main sector beneficiaries include the automotive and supply industry, transport equipment, electrical machinery, information technology, pharmaceuticals, medical devices, chemicals, foods and agriculture, textiles and leather goods, insurance, business and financial services.

-The EU-Japan EPA Forum was held on 12 April, 2018 at the Old Stock Exchange in Copenhagen, Denmark in cooperation with The Ministry of Foreign Affairs of Japan (MOFA), The European Commission and Japan External Trade Organisation (JETRO).
+The 1st EU-Japan EPA Forum was staged by Nordstrom International in April 12, 2018 at the Royal Stock Exchange in Copenhagen in cooperation with Japan External Trade Organisation (JETRO), The European Commission and The Ministry of Foreign Affairs of Japan (MOFA), and hosted by The Danish Chamber of Commerce.

 The business summit brought together key policy-makers behind the EPA and a high-level international audience of 200 senior business leaders.
 With executive speakers from AIRBUS, Alstom, J.P.Morgan, Mizuho Bank, NEC, Ericsson, Novo Nordisk amongst others.